Faba Beans Weeds

 16 Untreated Untreated

-There was no difference in weed biomass or any other parameters between the 4 and 8 node in-crop timing.
-The herbicide treatments significantly impacted crop biomass, however.
-Faba bean biomass was higher with the PRE+POST treatments than the untreated check.
+There was no difference in weed biomass or any other parameters between the 4- and 8-node in-crop timing.
+However, the herbicide treatments significantly impacted crop biomass.
+Faba bean biomass was higher with the PRE+POST treatments than with the untreated check.
 Contrarily, there was no difference in crop biomass between the PRE treatments and the check.
-The increased crop biomass in the PRE+POST treatments did not translate to higher yield as there was no statistical difference in yield between any treatments.
+The increased crop biomass in the PRE+POST treatments did not translate into higher yield, as there was no statistical difference in yield among treatments.
 Weed biomass was higher in the PRE than the PRE+POST treatment, both of which were lower than the untreated check.
 Heat® and Valtera™ were lower in weed biomass than Aim®, which provides no residual weed control.
-These results indicate that even with no yield benefit, a residual pre-emergent followed by a post-emergent herbicide is still beneficial for reducing weed density and biomass and consequently reducing herbicide resistance selection pressure.
+These results indicate that even without a yield benefit, a residual pre-emergent followed by a post-emergent herbicide remains beneficial for reducing weed density and biomass, and consequently reducing selection pressure for herbicide resistance.

 Study Area 2: Integrated weed management in faba beans